1. Overview of Van Duc Pagoda

 2.1.
 The unique architecture of Van Duc Pagoda

 Most notably, Van Duc Pagoda houses 115 wooden printing blocks with ancient Buddhist texts, some even dating back to the Le Dynasty in 1482.
 The pagoda is also the house to 22 Buddhist statues of Amitabha, Shakyamuni, and Maitreya Buddhas; a large bronze bell of 1.2 meters tall with dragon-shaped handles, and 4 intricate dragon and phoenix carvings on wood and stones.
-Additionally, a collection of Ming and Qing dynasty ceramics, including plates, cups, incense burners, and vases are included in the pagoda’s values.3.
+Additionally, a collection of Ming and Qing dynasty ceramics, including plates, cups, incense burners, and vases, is included in the pagoda’s values.
+These items make Van Duc Pagoda an important place for Buddhist culture and history.3.
 Cultural significance of Van Duc Pagoda

 4. Travel guide to Van Duc Pagoda in Hoi An